Underrated Florida Beaches Perfect for Avoiding Other People

 Where to eat and drink nearby: Part of Hutchinson Island’s charm is that it’s a little removed from the hustle and bustle of Port St. Lucie.
 The Hutchinson Shores Resort has a pretty nice restaurant at Drift Kitchen and Bar if you don’t want to go far.
 If you’re up for a little drive, head down to spooky, haunted Port Salerno, a little fishing town where you’ll get insanely fresh seafood and possibly a ghost encounter at the Twisted Tuna.

 Blowing Rocks Preserve

 If you've ever wondered what Florida's barrier islands looked like before they were lined with high-rise condos, head to this one-mile nature preserve in Hobe Sound on Jupiter Island.
-Here, the largest deposit of Anastasia limestone on the Atlantic Coast guards the shoreline, and the waves that crash against it can shoot up to 50ft in the air.
-It's like a rocky beach on California's Central Coast, but it's warm.
-And since the area is a nature preserve, you'll also see loggerhead and leatherback Turtles on your walk to the sand.
+Here, the largest deposit of Anastasia limestone on the Atlantic Coast guards the shoreline, and the waves that crash against it can shoot up to 50 feet in the air.
+It's like a rocky beach on California's central coast, but warm.
+And since the area is a nature preserve, you'll also see loggerhead and leatherback turtles on your walk to the sand.

 Where to eat and drink nearby: Jupiter might be South Florida’s best city for waterside eating and drinking, with one of Florida’s most legendary bars, the Square Grouper, enticing guests from right below the city’s fabled lighthouse.
 You can also get your Intracoastal dining on at Guanabanas, a shady, tropical restaurant that feels a little like eating on Disney’s Jungle Cruise.
 But no trip to Jupiter is complete without a stop at Little Moir’s Food Shack, an unassuming strip mall masterpiece with the best Caribbean food in the Palm Beaches.